3-21 – After stopping off in

 3-24 – Tried to hike the rest of the West Fl Boundary to Yockanookany, but

 had to do a lot of road walking due to swampy unmaintained trail.
+Camped at Jeff Busby camping area another of

 the NPS free campgrounds.
+From the

 campground there is a hiking trail up to one of